vict-devv/dotfiles/README.md

 # Dotfiles

-This repo contains my personal configuration for Arch Linux distro with Cosmic DE.
+This repo contains my personal configuration for Linux with Cosmic.

 ## Installing Packages and Tools